pietraferreira/quartz/content/notes/university/cs2003-exam.md

 Overall, the Double Diamond method is a useful design process for computer science students and teams looking to create innovative and effective solutions to complex problems.
 By emphasising a user-centered approach and a structured process, the Double Diamond method can help ensure that the team creates solutions that meet the needs of users and achieve the project's objectives.

 # Third section:

+3. Familiarise yourself with Heuristic Evaluation and Cognitive Walkthrough.
+You should be able to describe each of these expert evaluation methods, compare and contrast them and know how to use them effectively.
+Know the pros and cons of each.

+## Heuristic Evaluation
+---
+Heuristic Evaluation is a usability inspection method in which one or more evaluators inspect a user interface using a set of predefined usability criteria or "heuristics."
+The goal is to identify and prioritise usability issues in the interface.
+The evaluators are usually experts in usability or human-computer interaction and follow a systematic process to evaluate the interface against a set of heuristics or guidelines.
+Heuristic Evaluation can be done on any digital product, including websites, software applications, and mobile apps.

+**Pros**:
+- It is relatively quick and inexpensive compared to other evaluation methods.
+- It can be done early in the design process to identify potential issues before development begins.
+- It provides a structured approach to evaluating interface design, which can help ensure that important usability issues are not overlooked.

+**Cons**:
+- It relies on the expertise and experience of the evaluators, which can lead to subjectivity and variability in the evaluation process.
+- It may not uncover all usability issues, especially those related to user goals or context.

+## Cognitive Walkthrough
+---
+Cognitive Walkthrough is a usability evaluation method in which evaluators simulate user interactions with a system by walking through a set of task scenarios.
+The goal is to identify and assess usability issues based on how easy it is for a user to complete the tasks.
+The evaluators examine each task scenario from the perspective of a user and evaluate the interface based on the user's goals, knowledge, and experience.

+**Pros**:
+- It focuses on user goals and how easy it is to complete tasks, which can provide valuable insights into the user experience.
+- It can be used to identify usability issues related to user knowledge and experience, which may not be identified through other evaluation methods.
+- It can be used to evaluate different design alternatives and compare their usability.

+**Cons**:
+- It can be time-consuming, especially if a large number of task scenarios are evaluated.
+- It relies on the evaluators' ability to simulate the user's thought process accurately, which can be challenging.
+- It may not identify all usability issues, especially those related to user behaviour or context.